Adas1601/QOSF_Cohort_11/README.md

 * Unit tests for new behavior.
 * Short explanation of why the change is required.
 * If behavior changes (backwards-incompatible), bump a version or document a migration.

+Feel free to drop an email at [aditi.das1601@gmail.com] to chat with me!